TylerBignell/LaTeX-AssignmentTemplate-Overleaf/README.md

 1. Fill in the metadata block at the top of `main.tex`
 2. Write your content in `content.tex`
-3. Compile on Overleaf — bibliography is handled automatically
+3. Compile on Overleaf, bibliography is handled automatically
 ---

 ## File Structure